iamanaskamel/motf-app-front-web/README.md

 # Getting Started with Create React App

 This Project Can Track User Status By:
 1- First User Can Register By his UserName, Email, Image ,and password.
-2- his/her Infos will be stored in Strapi CMS, https://strapi.io/ 3- Secondlly User Can Login Using Password, Email , And Image  for Face Verification. credit for the AI soultion is for https://mxface.ai/
+2- his/her Infos will be stored in Strapi CMS, https://strapi.io/
+3- Secondlly User Can Login Using Password, Email , And Image  for Face Verification. credit for the AI soultion is for https://mxface.ai/.
-4- After The User Logged In He See His/Him Infos and Logout
+4- After The User Logged In He See His/Him Infos and Logout.

 ## Technologies

-1- React Js
+1- React Js.
-2- React Router
+2- React Router.
-3- Mantine.UI Library
+3- Mantine.UI Library.
-4- Yarn Package Manager
+4- Yarn Package Manager.
-5- Node Version v16.13.1
+5- Node Version v16.13.1.

 ## To Start The Project Run

-1- yarn install
+1- yarn install.
-2- yarn start
+2- yarn start.

 ## Available Scripts